-Entire walls of cases filled with Mariage Freres teas, which I have never spotted in San Francisco until now.
+Entire walls of cases filled with Mariage Freres teas, which I have never seen in San Francisco until now.
 I did find the Marco Polo and the Darjeeling Princeton at Williams-Sonoma, but now I know where to get an entire vast selection by the cup, or for the loose leaf tins.
 This was quite a thrill for ‘lil old me!
 Believe it or not, I did not buy any tea that day, but took a card for future reference.
-We do seem to have quite a few French expats in San Francisco, perhaps they have brought their taste for tea with them for us all to enjoy.
+We seem to have quite a few French expats in San Francisco, perhaps they have brought their taste for tea with them for us all to enjoy.

 Mr. Tea wanted to watch the Kentucky Derby so we headed over to the Abinsthe Brasserie & Bar to have a beverage.
 Unfortunately, they did not have a television but we managed to entertain ourselves by ordering an actual abinsthe and see it made the old fashioned way.

 This traditional absinthe fountain has three spouts and is filled with ice water.
 The absinthe is poured into a glass and then a slotted spoon is laid on top with a cube of sugar.
 The ice water is allowed to slowly drip into the glass, then stirred and served.
-Absinthe is a very strong drink which I don’t necessarily recommend for the afternoon but since it was a Saturday, I did have a few sips of the anise flavored beverage.
+Absinthe is a very strong drink which I don’t necessarily recommend for the afternoon but since it was a Saturday, I had a few sips of the anise flavored beverage.
 Note the similarity in color to my green tea.

 Finally we headed over to Marlena’s, which has drag shows in the evenings but is fairly quiet and unassuming during the day.
 Much to our delight, they were showing the Kentucky Derby and we managed to catch the very end of the race but missed the pre-race coverage fashion show and all the crazy hats.
 My hat is off to “I’ll Have Another”, who managed to beat “Bodemeister” in the final stretch.
 I’m not a horse racing aficionado, but it was quite thrilling.